meerapatelmd/HemOncExt/README.md

                 hemOncExt::migrateConceptRelationship(conn = conn, source_schema = "public")
                 hemOncExt::migrateConceptSynonym(conn = conn, source_schema = "public")
 ```
+### Maintenance
-4. Recommended Maintenance: every time an update is done to the Athena HemOnc or RxNorm vocabulary, the `hemonc_extension` schema should be dropped and the above functions rerun on the newest instance of the vocabulary.
+Every time an update is made to HemOnc or RxNorm/RxNorm Extension main OMOP vocabulary, the `hemonc_extension` schema should be dropped and the above functions rerun on the newest instance of the vocabulary.

+## Details
-## Set Parameters
+### Parameters
-When a Regimen and/or a Component is not represented in the HemOnc proper, the new concept is populated into the CONCEPT table in the hemonc_extension schema with the following:
+When a Regimen and/or a Component is not represented in the HemOnc proper, the new concept is populated into the CONCEPT table in the hemonc_extension schema with the following parameters:
     1. A temporary Concept Id
     2. Concept Name following strict conventions
     3. `Drug` domain for new Components and the `Regimen` domain for new Regimens